RexManglicmot/multimodal_audio_visual_correct/README.md

 * **PR AUC (Fall)** – Area under the precision–recall curve for the fall class; especially informative when falls are relatively rare.
 * **TP / FP / FN / TN** – Confusion matrix counts: true positives (correct falls), false positives (non-falls flagged as falls), false negatives (missed falls), and true negatives (correct non-falls).

-### Which Metrics Matter and Why?

-Yeah, fair — that paragraph was still too “textbook-y.”
-Let’s make it **very explicit**: *what do we actually care about in the hospital, and which metric represents that*?

-Here’s a better version you can paste under **“Which metrics matter and why?”**:

----

 ### Which metrics matter and why?
 In a real hospital deployment, the goal is **not** “get the highest accuracy number.”
 The goal is: